 SUMMARY

-Following Solomon’s death, the nation split into two kingdoms: JudahJudah was the name of Jacob's fourth son and one of the 12 tribes.
-More in the south, comprised of the tribes of Judah, BenjaminA son of Jacob and tribe of Israel.
-More, and Levi, and Israel, the ten northern tribes that broke away.
+Following Solomon’s death, the nation split into two kingdoms: Judah in the south(comprised of the tribes of JudahJudah was the name of Jacob's fourth son and one of the 12 tribes., Benjamin, and LeviSon of Jacob and Leah, brother to Reuben, Simeon, and Dinah.) and Israel in the north, including the ten northern tribes that broke away.

 ANALYSIS